-PREREQUISITE Level 4 and a GPA of 3.50 in MUSC and permission of the School.
+PREREQUISITE: Level 4 and (registration in a MUSC Major or Medial Plan) and (a GPA of 3.50 in MUSC) and permission of the School.

 The application must include:

-g.
-The date of completion of the project if it falls outside those stipulated for Fall/Winter terms in the University Calendar
+- Date of completion of the project if it falls outside those stipulated for the Fall/Winter terms in the University Calendar

-h.
-Statement about whether or not your project requires Ethics Review and approval, e.g., do you intend to use research tools such as interview, observation, or survey or any other involvement of human participants.
+- Statement about whether or not your project requires Ethics Review and approval, e.g., do you intend to use research tools such as interview, observation, or survey or any other involvement of human participants?